 - have a regular and heavy history of smoking, and…

-- either have a strong family history of lung cancer and/or are over 50 years old (more than 8 in 10 lung cancer cases occur in people aged 60 and over)
+- are over 50 years old (more than 8 in 10 lung cancer cases occur in the over 60s).

 The link between tobacco and cancer was established more than 50 years ago.
-Current research shows that smokers are 15 times more likely to die from lung cancer than people who have never smoked and smoking causes almost 90% of lung cancer deaths.
+Current research shows that smokers are 15 times more likely to die from lung cancer than people who have never smoked.
+Smoking causes almost 90 per cent of lung cancer deaths.

 Our lung cancer risk assessment service includes an appointment with a specialist consultant in respiratory medicine, who will assess and discuss with you your risk factors for developing lung cancer.
 If appropriate, you may be offered help with stopping smoking.

 Our lung cancer risk assessment service is led by some of the UK’s leading specialists in respiratory medicine.

 - Private medical insurance: The cost of an outpatient visit for many patients may be covered by private medical cover.
 RB&HH Specialist Care has agreements with most UK medical insurance schemes, but you should always check with your insurer before starting any treatment.